 Because the currently proposed project is a revision to the project analyzed in the area plan EIR, we prepared a subsequent EIR that tiers off the analysis that was done for the area plan EIR.
 A subsequent EIR is defined in the CEQA guidelines and is appropriate for this project.
-We analyzed and identified new or substantially more sever impacts than examined in the area plan EIR and included new mitigation measures.
+We analyzed and identified new or substantially more sever impacts than examined in the area plan EIR associated with the increased number of dwelling units and included new mitigation measures.
+Note that the Balboa Park Area Plan did not cap the number of units at the site to 500; that number was simply an assumption analyzed in the Plan EIR.